FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 {\bf Compression.} Now, in the expression tree $P$ that resulted from the compartmentalization step, as long as there is still a node $L$ whose tag is the same as a child node $L'$ of the tree $P$, we merge the child into $L$.
 Repeat this step until no further merging is possible. \edefn

 Before proceeding with the proof, we present an example to illustrate the computation of the expression tree in the presence of product aggregates.

-\begin{ex}[Intuition behind expression tree] Consider the following $\faq$ query, where all factors have range $\{0,1\}$.
+\begin{ex}[Intuition behind expression tree] Consider the following $\faq$ query that has product aggregates ($\prod$) in addition to two different semiring aggregates ($\sum$ and $\max$):

-In this example, $\D_I=\{0, 1\}$ while $\D=\N$.
+($\psi_{123}$ above denotes an input factor $\psi_{123}(x_1,x_2,x_3)$, and so on\ldots) Suppose all input factors $\psi_{123},\psi_{125},\ldots$ have range $\D_I=\{0, 1\}$.
+Let $\D$ be $\N$.
 Both $\max$ and $\times$ are closed under $\{0, 1\}$, while $+$ is not.
-Hence, by comparison to the format in \eqref{eqn:faqIdempotent}, $f=0$ and $\ell$ should be taken as $4$.
+Hence, by comparison to the format in \eqref{eqn:faqIdempotent}, $f=0$ and $\ell=1$.
 Notice that because $\max$ is closed under $\D_I$ while $+$ is not, $\max$ and $+$ are not identical under $\D_I$.
-Hence, the last condition in the problem specification is satisfied.
-Figure~\ref{fig:faq-instance} illustrates the hypergraph $\calH$ corresponding to this $\faq$ instance.

-Because in this example $\varphi$ consists of a single extended component, we can ignore the dummy free variable $X_0$ in the construction of the expression tree.
-In the compartmentalization step, we try to symbolically decompose the problem.
-In particular, due to the fact that all product aggregates are idempotent, we can decompose the above problem gradually as follows.
-Note that, for brevity the scope of each aggregate is the entire expression to its right; if we want to be more specific about the limit of the scope we put a sub-expression inside a pair of parentheses.

-The set $D = \{X_5, X_7\}$ is the set of dangling product variables.
-When conditioned on $(x_1,x_2)$ the inner instance factorizes into a product of four independent $\faq$ queries.
-The extended components along with the corresponding $\faq$ factors are shown in Figure~\ref{fig:ext-comp}.
-The intermediate expression tree after this first level of recursion is shown on top left in Figure~\ref{fig:exp-tree}.
-After recursively constructing the expression trees for each of the sub-queries, we can connect them to the root node $L = \{x_1,x_2\}$ of the expression tree (as in bottom left of Figure~\ref{fig:exp-tree}).
-This is only the compartmentalization step.
-Everything is done at a symbolic level, no real computation is involved.

-Next, let us illustrate what the compression step does.
-We re-arrange the above expression for $\varphi$.

-Un-raveling an inner aggregate to become an outer aggregate corresponds to a merge of a child node to the parent node in the compression step.
-The final expression tree is shown on right in Figure~\ref{fig:exp-tree}. \end{ex}
+Hence, the last condition in Definition~\ref{defn:inner-faq} is satisfied.
+The hypergraph of the above query is depicted in Figure~\ref{fig:prod:init:a}.
+The query extension step of the construction of the expression tree is depicted in Figure~\ref{fig:prod:init:b}.
+The compartmentalization step is depicted in Figure~\ref{fig:prod:compart}, and the compression step is depicted in Figure~\ref{fig:prod:compress}.
+The final expression tree appears on the right of Figure~\ref{fig:prod:compress:a}. \end{ex}